-Death with Dignity laws allow a terminally ill patient to hasten an inevitable and unavoidable death.
+Death with dignity laws allow a terminally ill patient to hasten an inevitable and unavoidable death.
 While many faith traditions adhere to ancient traditions and understandings of physical life’s final journey, modern medical technology has opened the door for faith leaders to actively reconsider some beliefs.

-Death with Dignity laws offer dying individuals an opportunity to ponder an important final life question: “What is the meaning of my life?”
+Death with dignity laws offer dying individuals an opportunity to ponder an important final life question: “What is the meaning of my life?”
 For many, this is a profoundly spiritual question to which answers come, not when an individual is consumed by a flurry of doctor’s appointments, treatments or tests, but in the comfort of solitude when an individual feels at peace.

-As the leading edge of public policy working to ensure the rights of patients on this important final journey, Death with Dignity is not only a legal issue, but a cultural and spiritual issue as well.
-Some faith traditions have embraced Death with Dignity as an ultimate act of compassion, and others reject it is as morally bankrupt practice.
+As the leading edge of public policy working to ensure the rights of patients on this important final journey, death with dignity is not only a legal issue, but a cultural and spiritual issue as well.
+Some faith traditions have embraced death with dignity as an ultimate act of compassion, and others reject it is as morally bankrupt practice.

-Below are summaries of viewpoints of the differing faith traditions on Death with Dignity.
+Below are summaries of viewpoints of the differing faith traditions on death with dignity.
 There is as much diversity among different faith traditions as there is between them.

 Rowan Williams, the Anglican Archbishop of Canterbury, has stated that, although “there is a very strong compassionate case” for physician-assisted dying, the Anglican church remains opposed to the practice.

-The teachings of the Buddha don’t explicitly deal with assisted dying, but the Buddha himself showed tolerance of suicide by monks in two cases.
+The teachings of the Buddha don’t explicitly deal with aid in dying, but the Buddha himself showed tolerance of suicide by monks in two cases.
 Buddhists are not unanimous in their view of physician-assisted dying.
 The Japanese Buddhist tradition includes many stories of suicide by monks; suicide was used as a political weapon by Buddhist monks during the Vietnam war.
 In Buddhism, the way life ends has a profound impact on the way the new, reincarnated life will begin.
 So a person’s state of mind at the time of death is important: their thoughts should be selfless and enlightened, free of anger, hate or fear.
-This suggests that suicide is only approved for people who have achieved enlightenment and that the rest of us should avoid it.
+This suggests that suicide is only appropriate for people who have achieved enlightenment and that the rest of us should avoid it.

-The official position of the Roman Catholic Church is strict: killing of a human being, even by an act of omission to eliminate suffering, violates divine law and offends the dignity of the human person.
-However, many Catholics—particularly in the United States—cite various quotations by Pope Benedict XVI as a source for continued disagreement and controversy regarding controversial issues.
+The official position of the Roman Catholic Church is strict: the killing of a human being, even by an act of omission to eliminate suffering, violates divine law and offends the dignity of the human person.
+However, many Catholics—particularly in the United States—cite various quotations by Pope Benedict XVI as a source for continued disagreement and controversy regarding these controversial issues.
 To compound confusion, physician-assisted dying is frequently and erroneously considered euthanasia: